CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 4. Group Discussion and Refinement

 Discuss how your network performed.
 Did the network's output make sense?
-How could you adjust weights or activation functions to improve accuracy?
+How could you adjust weights or the activation function to improve accuracy?

-Can you try to add another layer or modify your model and see its effects?
+Can you try to add another layer or modify your model in some other way and see the effects of changes?

 6. Report